+413 658 7907

 Mike Anderson

-Mike Anderson has been an educator for more than 25 years.
+Mike Anderson has been an educator for many years.
 A public school teacher for 15 years, he has also taught preschool, coached swim teams, and taught university graduate level classes.
 He now works as a consultant providing professional learning for teachers throughout the US and beyond.
-In 2004, Mike was awarded a national Milken Educator Award, and in 2005 he was a finalist for NH Teacher of the Year.
+As a classroom teacher, Mike was awarded a national Milken Educator Award and was a finalist for NH Teacher of the Year.
 In 2020, he was awarded the Outstanding Educational Leader Award by NHASCD for his work as a consultant.
-A best-selling author, Mike has written nine books about great teaching and learning.
-His latest book is Tackling the Motivation Crisis: How to Activate Student Learning Without Behavior Charts, Pizza Parties, or Other Hard-to-Quit Incentive Systems.
-When not working, Mike can be found hanging with his family, tending his perennial gardens, and searching for new running routes around his home in Durham, NH.
+A best-selling author, Mike has written ten books about great teaching and learning.
+His latest book is Rekindle Your Professional Fire: Powerful Habits for Becoming a More Well-Balanced Teacher.
+When not working, Mike can be found hanging with his family, tending his perennial gardens, sorting baseball cards and searching for new running routes around his home in Durham, NH.

 You may also like